RoleWong/plain_notification_token_for_us/example/README.md

 # plain_notification_token_example

-Demonstrates how to use the plain_notification_token plugin.
+Demonstrates how to use the plain_notification_token_for_us plugin.

 ## Getting Started